Occasionally an author will conclude that the referee erred in reviewing his paper. To resolve these disputes, the RF follows the following procedure.

 1. Please submit your appeal manuscript and materials via the Editorial Express system and select the €800 Appeal payment option during the submission process.

-2. The Managing Editor will assign a Dispute Editor who will differ from the original Editor.
-The Managing Editor has the option to desk-reject the dispute, in which case €700 of the submission fee is refunded.
-If he/she proceeds with the dispute, he will send the paper to another referee, along with all of the relevant correspondence from the first review, including the correspondence between the author and the first referee.
-If the second referee agrees with the author that the first referee erred, the Review of Finance will refund the incremental €800 fee.
-This is irrespective of whether or not the Review of Finance will publish the paper.
+2. The Managing Editor has the option to desk-reject the dispute, in which case €700 of the submission fee is refunded.
+Otherwise, the Managing Editor will assign a Dispute Editor who differs from the original Editor.
+The Dispute Editor will send the paper to another referee, along with all of the relevant correspondence from the first review, including the correspondence between the author and the first referee.
+Based on the advice of the dispute referee, his/her own reading, and potential consultation with other editors or associate editors, the Dispute Editor will either uphold the initial rejection, or change it to a revise-and-resubmit or (conditional) acceptance.
+If the Dispute Editor agrees with the authors that the first referee erred, the RF will refund the incremental €800 fee.
+This is irrespective of whether or not the RF eventually publishes the paper.
 The referee payment for a dispute is €400.

 Desk rejections cannot be appealed.